Kamenorite/playwright-dom-extractor/presentation/README.md

 2. Run extraction on this page
 3. Show how data-testid is prioritized in selector generation

-### Demo 4: Test Generation
+### Demo 4: Smart Selector System

-1. Show example of using generated selectors in a Playwright test
+1. Show example of using intelligent matching with the semantic selector system
-2. Demonstrate how semantic selectors improve test readability
+2. Demonstrate how smart selectors improve test readability
 3. Show how tests remain stable when UI changes (but data-testid stays consistent)
+4. Demonstrate context-awareness and partial key matching

 ## Preparation Checklist